-Felicia Juntunen, MA, CMC: Care Manager
+Felicia Juntunen, MA, CMC: Director of Care Management

-“One of my care management mantras that I share whenever possible ‘It’s easier to make a change when you have choices’.
+“One of my care management mantras that I share whenever possible, ‘It’s easier to make a change when you have choices’.
 We so often see people wait to move, or hire that extra help, or go to the doctor.
 We know that making changes can be difficult, but they are critical to dealing with the challenges of aging.”

-As a third generation Sacramento native who has lived in Northern California her entire life, she has a profound appreciation for the beauty of the area.
+As a third generation Sacramento native who has lived in Northern California her entire life, Felicia has a profound appreciation for the beauty of the area.
 She enjoys adventures in the great outdoors with her husband of 35 years whether it be kayaking, hiking, or snowshoeing.
 Felicia is a dedicated Grandmother, a role she cherishes.
 Felicia values this role as she had a close relationship with all four of her grandparents and believes their presence in her life influenced her character development and had a direct influence on her interest and capacity to work with older adults.

 Piper Jackson: Care Manager